TheGoodlike13/liberty_or_death/README.md

 'ldapadd -x -W -D "cn=ramesh,dc=tgs,dc=com" -f adam.ldif'

 Let's ignore the fact it also starts with '#' which I assume means I need sudo.
-Let's also ignore the single char options, I'm sure they're not important.
+Let's also ignore the single char options, I'm sure they're important.
 Replacing 'adam' with 'mumkashi' is easy enough.
 But who the fuck is ramesh?????